 You’re also forced to pedal through corners while riding a fixie.
 This teaches you better handling skills.
 For example, you’ll learn how to avoid pedal strike.
 This helps you ride faster.

 Many professional cyclists use fixed gear bikes for training for these reasons.
-Riding a fixie part of the time can make you a stronger and faster cyclist.
+Riding fixie bikes part of the time can make them stronger riders.

 When riding a fixie, you can precisely control the speed and motion of the rear wheel.
 For example, you can slow the rear wheel down by resisting the rotation of the cranks.
 You can pedal harder to speed the rear wheel up.
 You can even peddle backward to make the rear wheel rotate backward.
 This allows you to precisely control the bike’s speed and motion through the drivetrain.